Exopy/exopy/docs/source/dev_guide/style_guide.rst

 ----------

 All functions, classes and methods should have a docstring (even private methods).
-Ecpy use the `Numpy-style`_ docstrings which are human readable.
+Exopy use the `Numpy-style`_ docstrings which are human readable.

 As most classes inherits from Atom and must therefore declare explicitly their members, those should be documented using a comment above them starting by